 - 1 year full-time

 2 years part-time

 - Direct line

 - 01326 213730

-On this unique illustration course - the only one of its kind with a specific academic focus on authorial practice - you'll develop your own voice.
+Develop your own voice on this unique illustration course - the only one of its kind with a specific academic focus on authorial practice.
 You'll learn to see your work as an evolving practice rather than as a response to an already defined concept or brief, as you challenge and re-evaluate your work with the help of teaching staff who are experienced practitioners.

 As your authorial voice develops and you learn to identify your audience, you'll also be encouraged to take an entrepreneurial approach, thinking creatively about the outlets and options for your work.
 This professionalism is aided by the course's close relationship with independent publisher Atlantic Press, offering you opportunities to gain direct experience in the many aspects of producing and publishing graphic literature.

-At the heart of this studio-based course is a belief that there is a need to reassert the characteristics of personal origination, ownership, storytelling and literary ideas within the medium of illustration.
-We'll help you gain the confidence to take ownership of your work, you'll develop new ideas and concepts driven by your desire to create a distinct, original, authorial voice.
+At the heart of this studio-based course is a belief that there's a need to reassert the characteristics of personal origination, ownership, storytelling and literary ideas within the medium of illustration.
+We'll help you gain the confidence to take ownership of your work, and you'll develop new ideas and concepts driven by your desire to create a distinct, original, authorial voice.

 You'll explore narrative and storytelling as defined by your developing voice, working on longer-term projects across a variety of mediums that suit your interests – including children's books, graphic novels, digital work and screen-based production.
 The course will also engage you with current ideas and thinking related to notions of authorship, encouraging you to draw inspiration from a diverse range of influences, providing further personal insight and direction for your practice.